Give a monthly gift

 Every year, CARE runs the Walk In Her Shoes challenge.
 Find out more about how you can help improve access to water in some of the world’s poorest countries, giving women and girls the opportunity for a better future.

-In 2014, we helped more than 3.2 million people affected by conflict and disasters by providing access to safe water, rehabilitating water and sanitation systems, improving sanitary conditions and promoting improved hygiene practices.
+Last year, we helped more than 3 million people affected by conflict and disasters by providing access to safe water, rehabilitating water and sanitation systems, improving sanitary conditions and promoting improved hygiene practices.

 Delivering lasting change

-In 2014, we supported more than 3.8 million people to access safe drinking water and sanitation facilities, gain the skills to set up and manage water and sanitation systems, and improve hygiene practices.
+Last year, we supported more than 3 million people to access safe drinking water and sanitation facilities, improve the management of water and sanitation systems, and improve hygiene practices.